anycable/anycable_rails_demo/README.md

 ## Debugging

-If you want to run Rails server and/or with debugging capabilites, run the following commands:
+If you want to run Rails server and/or with debugging capabilities, run the following commands:

 ```sh
 # for Rails server